agawrysiuk/react-learning/README.md

     - Creating and Using Axios Instances with `const instance = axios.create({...});` and importing it as you would do a regular axios to the components
 - Setting up and using Firebase
+- About Routing and Router Package (which parses URL/Path, reads the config, and render/loads appropriate JSX / Component)
+-

 ### Modules created: